aioobe/aioobe.github.io/_posts/2018-09-17-Whats-with-the-file-suffix.md

 We have `Dockerfile`, `Makefile`, `Caddyfile`, `Gemfile`, `Rakefile`, `Vagrantfile`, `Cakefile` and probably a lot more that `…file` files that I've yet to come across.

-Dear config file inventor: _I know they are files!_ My terminal even show directories in a different color!
+Dear config file inventor: _I know they are files!_ My terminal even shows directories in a different color!

 What's wrong with traditional file extensions?
 How about `docker.conf`?